Texas Comptroller of Public Accounts Property Tax Assistance Division

 Educational courses - refers to courses required for initial classification and/or certification in accordance with TDLR's classification system for property tax professional registrants and courses of greater than two days in duration for which continuing education credit may be obtained.

-Educational course approval period - educational courses are approved for three years from the date of approval by PTAD.
+Educational course approval period - educational courses are approved for four years from the date of approval by PTAD.

 Educational course owner - refers to any school, organization, person or other entity that owns the proprietary rights to a course.
 Educational course owners may have developed their own materials or may have purchased the proprietary rights to course materials.
 Educational course owners are responsible for the actions of any secondary providers which use PTAD approved educational material.